 Thursday 20 September at 7.30pm

-Book your talk tickets today by emailing firstname.lastname@example.org.
+Book by emailing email@example.com.
 Please include a daytime phone number and tell us how you would like to pay.
-This can be done in cash at Wordsworth House shop or by card over the phone.
+This can be done at Wordsworth House shop or by card over the phone.